 The treadmill is often a necessary evil, like road running or wearing pants.
 Sometimes, it’s about the conditions, with ice and cold outside or darkness that makes it unsafe to run where you live (or bad air quality outdoors).
 I have also seen athletes rely on treadmills due to parenting duties, being on call at the hospital or just wanting to finish that show on HBO (“Barry” is that good).
 Whatever the reason to run inside, it doesn’t have to be a drag.
 Treadmill running can actually enhance training by providing an all-weather, all-situations training stimulus.

 In 2017, Ryan Kaiser did almost all of his training for the Sean O’Brien 100k on the treadmill, finishing 2nd and getting a Golden Ticket to Western States.

-Before the 2016 Way Too Cool 50k, my wife and co-coach Megan did her weekday running at 3 AM on a treadmill before rotations in the hospital.
+Before the 2016 Way Too Cool 50k, my wife and co-coach Megan did her weekday running at 3 AM on a treadmill before rotations at the hospital.
 She went on to have one of her best races.
 In 2017, Ryan Kaiser did almost all of his training for the Sean O’Brien 100k on the treadmill, finishing 2nd and getting a Golden Ticket to Western States.
-More recently, US road marathon champ Brogan Austin has talked about doing many of his workouts on a treadmill.
 And there are countless similar stories among all levels of athletes.
-So depending on your background and goals, maybe the treadmill can be a bit less evil, and a lot more necessary.
+So, depending on your background and goals, maybe the treadmill can be a bit less evil, and a lot more necessary.